Octree Diffusion for Semantic Scene Generation and Completion: Experiments

 We first evaluate unconditional scene generation on both outdoor and indoor datasets.
 To quantify distributional similarity between generated and real scenes, we compute three complementary metrics comparing the distribution of generated samples with that of the validation set:

 \textbf{Fréchet Inception Distance (FID)} computes the Fréchet distance between the Gaussian approximations of real and generated feature distributions.
-Lower FID indicates closer alignment in feature space. \textbf{Kernel Inception Distance (KID)} is an unbiased estimate of the squared Maximum Mean Discrepancy (MMD) between Inception features, computed with a degree-3 polynomial kernel. \textbf{Maximum Mean Discrepancy (MMD)} is additionally computed directly on our VAE latent features using an RBF kernel.
+Lower FID indicates closer alignment in feature space. \textbf{Kernel Inception Distance (KID)} is an unbiased estimate of the squared Maximum Mean Discrepancy (MMD) between Inception features, computed with a degree-3 polynomial kernel. \textbf{Maximum Mean Discrepancy (MMD)} is additionally computed directly on our VAE latent features using an Radial Basis Function (RBF) kernel.
 This captures distributional differences in the model’s native representation space.

 Together, these metrics provide a robust measure of both global distributional alignment and task-specific latent consistency.
 Specifically, we train a bird's-eye-view VAE to compute metrics in outdoor generation, and train a 3D VAE for indoor generation.
-We present these results alongside comparable methods in tables~II and tables~III.
-Qualitative results (Figures 5 and 9) demonstrate that the generated samples capture both the global structure (roads, buildings, room layouts) and fine-grained semantics (cars, pedestrians, furniture).
-We modify the voxel-based diffusion model~\cite{SceneSense} and triplane latent diffusion model~\cite{semcity} to compare in indoor semantic generation in tables~III.
+We present these results alongside comparable methods in tables~\ref{tab:outdoor-fid-kid} and \ref{tab:indoor_fid_kid}.
+Qualitative results (Figures \ref{fig:outdoor-scene-generation} and \ref{fig:indoor-scene-generation}) demonstrate that the generated samples capture both the global structure (roads, buildings, room layouts) and fine-grained semantics (cars, pedestrians, furniture).
+We modify the voxel-based diffusion model~\cite{SceneSense} and triplane latent diffusion model~\cite{semcity} to compare in indoor semantic generation in table~\ref{tab:indoor_fid_kid}.

 To evaluate the latent semantic diffusion in isolation, we run stage-2 latent semantic diffusion using the ground-truth coarse occupancy as input, bypassing the structure generation stage.
 Given the ground truth down-sampled structure, the model achieves competitive metrics, indicating its strong capability to generate semantics that remain plausible and consistent with the data distribution.
 Since we operate in a $32{\times}32{\times}16$ downsampled occupancy grid (each voxel corresponds to $8{\times}8{\times}2$ neighboring voxels), semantically correct predictions may be penalized in IoU if they shift by several cell in original space.
-Figure.~7 illustrates this ``mask dilation" effect: while predictions align structurally with the ground truth, they are not perfectly voxel-to-voxel aligned.
+Figure~\ref{fig:semantic-scene-completion} illustrates this ``mask dilation" effect: while predictions align structurally with the ground truth, they are not perfectly voxel-to-voxel aligned.